Colorado Mineral Society Patch

 Colorado Mineral Society

-April 2025 General Meeting and Presentation
+October 2025 Meeting and Presentation

-The meeting starts at 7:00pm at St. Paul’s Episcopal Church, 9200 W 10th Ave, Lakewood, CO 80215 (10th and Garrison).
-Mark Jacobson will be the guest speaker (see abstract below).
 There will be a raffle of 6 nice specimens at 8:30pm with $1 tickets (cash only) that benefit the CMS education program.
-We will also have a rock sale with donated specimens, gems, and faceting material that was donated to the club (cash, check, or credit card accepted).
+We will also have a rock sale of very affordable mineral specimens, gems, cabbing slabs, and faceting rough material that has been donated to the club (cash, check, or credit card accepted).
 Visitors and guests are welcome to attend the meeting and presentation.

 To attend field trips and join the Colorado Mineral Society